nakky/Snowball/README.md

 ```
 ### Unity

-In Unity project, you can use ComServer/ComClient like .NET.
+In Unity project, you can use ComServer/ComClient as in .NET.
 But Unity has useful archtecture (Inspector, and so on), so we implement wrapper which is inherited from MonoBehaviour.
-(Snowball.Server, Snowball.Client).
+(Snowball.Server/Snowball.Client)
 You can use them like ComServer and ComClient, and also set default parameters by Inspector.

 ```csharp
 [SerializeField]